-- The medical device consultant must keep track of events which may pose risks to users / patients and forward them to the safety officer.
+- The medical device consultant must keep track of events that may pose risks to users / patients and forward them to the PRRC.

 Pretty simple, right?
 Regulatory compliance is always simple.

 So what does that mean for your company?
-Any person who sells your device or informs users how to handle it is by definition a medical device consultant.
+Any person who sells your device or informs healthcare professionals (typically doctors, nurses, healthcare technicians, …) how to handle it is by definition a medical device consultant.
 Examples could be:

 - You’ve developed a new device for surgeries.
-Your sales team approaches surgeons and tells them how great your product is.
+Your sales team approaches surgeons and tells them for which surgeries the device can be used.
 They are acting as medical device consultants.

-- One of your product managers does an off-site training for users for your medical software.
-That product manager is acting as medical device consultant.
+- One of your product managers conducts training for professional users of your medical software.
+That product manager is acting as a medical device consultant.

 Okay.
-And how to those poor people fulfil the requirements for being a medical device consultant?
+And how do those poor people fulfill the requirements for being a medical device consultant?

 - By having proof of their job training / degree.
-By the way, you always need proof for those degrees, also for the positions above.
+By the way, you always need proof for those degrees.